mads890/niscassessment/README.md

 # NISC Technical Assessment

 Thank you for considering my application!
+Please let me know if any further info is required for this assessment.

 ## What language is your assessment written in?